aivarsk/django-taskq/README.rst

    python manage.py taskq -Q default -l DEBUG

-Tasks also return emulations of ``AyncResult`` and ``EagerResult``.
+Tasks also return emulations of ``AsyncResult`` and ``EagerResult``.
 The main motivation is to provide a UUID of the scheduled task and to be able to revoke it before execution.

 .. code-block:: python